jbrionez/CaseStudy1/DownloadDataForCaseStudy.md

 ```

 #Separating out the Lower middle income group for comparison to ranking of Top 38 GDP Countries
+#was not able to get Rmarkdown to process the code below: code produces list of five countries below.
 #```{r}
 #LowerMiddleIncome <- subset(GDPEDUdataRankQant, `Income Group` == "Lower middle income") #create subset for Lower Middle Income
 #LowerMiddleIncomeTop38GDP <- subset(LowerMiddleIncome, Ranking <= 38) #create additional subset with top 38 GDPs